deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 Word vectors are useful with sequential applications for text.
 They can be used in document classification with a proper ensemble method (voting) as well with optimizing for a maximum likelihood estimator over the windows and labels.

 So what does Word2vec look like in code?
 The key code snippet is here:

     Word2vec vec = new Word2Vec.Builder().iterate(iter).tokenizerFactory(factory)
                 .learningRate(1e-3).vocabCache(new InMemoryLookupCache(300))
                 .layerSize(300).windowSize(5).build();
     vec.fit();

-You'll notice we specify a document iterator, a tokenizer factory and a learning rate, among other things.
+You'll notice we specify a document iterator, a tokenizer factory, a learning rate, layer size and window size, among other things.
 In the second part of this walkthrough, we'll go over these parameters as they apply to a deep-belief network:

 * iter: DocumentIterator this is our raw textual pipeline
 * factory: our tokenizer factory, handles tokenizing text